flexibeast/guides/suckless.md

 ## Checking for package updates

-Update your local `void-packages` repository using `git pull`, then use [xbps-checkvers(1)](https://man.voidlinux.org.xbps-checkvers.1) to check if there's a newer version:
+Update your local `void-packages` repository using `git pull --rebase`, then use [xbps-checkvers(1)](https://man.voidlinux.org.xbps-checkvers.1) to check if there's a newer version: